gupta0096/databricks-medallion-healthcare-pipeline/README.md

 Finally, the Gold tables reflect **only the new incoming data**, confirming correct incremental behavior.

 <img width="2994" height="1028" alt="Gold tables updated" src="https://github.com/user-attachments/assets/37dee11b-b9ac-4b90-98f8-5c6bc4637e7d" />

 ---

+## ▶️ How to Run This Project

+1️⃣ Upload CSV files to:
+raw/chunks/

+2️⃣ Clone this repo into **Databricks Repos**

+3️⃣ Update storage paths (ADLS Gen2) in notebooks

+4️⃣ Create a **Databricks Job** with task order: Bronze → Silver → Gold

+5️⃣ Run the job or schedule it (e.g. every 30 minutes)

+🎉 That’s it!
+The pipeline will now run automatically.

+---